 Matthew Lentowczyk: To begin with, could you, Thomas, tell us more about your background and the project you’re running – FOOTBALL BUSINESS INSIDE?
 How did it happen that you decided to start your own business in the sports industry?

 Thomas Maurer: I come from a small town in Austria, near Graz.
 Since I was young, I was passionate about playing and following football.
-Yet at the beginning of my adulthood, I would never guess I will have my own business in the sports industry.

-After a few years, I dedicated myself to creating the brand focused on the business side of sports.
+I dedicated myself to creating the brand focused on the business side of sports.
 I started with the creation of a printed magazine; then I started organising conferences to help sports clubs spread the knowledge.

 The ultimate goal of my organisation – FOOTBALL BUSINESS INSIDE – is to constitute a platform supporting the development of the football industry.
-Not only do we give sports clubs and federations a place to exchange the information, but we also offer them a chance to get to know each other and start cooperating.
+Not only do we give sports clubs and federations a place to exchange information, but we also offer them a chance to get to know each other and start cooperating.

 An important part of our business are partnerships with companies offering innovative solutions.
 Thanks to them, sports organisations can directly benefit from modern services that will improve their quality.
 You could say that “we make demand meet the supply”.